MichaelChenGithub/DockerPractice/README.md

 # DockerPractice

-A practice using Dockerfile creates your own image.
+A practice using Dockerfile to create your image.
-For a detailed explanation, please refer to my Medium article.
+For a detailed explanation, please refer to my Medium article: https://medium.com/p/f79e6cefb8f3.